sharkrf/osp-http-api/README.md

 }
 ```

-### refsettings.cgi
+### refxrfsettings.cgi

-If you want to change the REF connector settings, you can POST a query to this CGI. *changed* is 1 if at least one setting got changed.
+If you want to change the REF/XRF connector settings, you can POST a query to this CGI. *changed* is 1 if at least one setting got changed.
 Returns currently active settings.

 Query (optional):
 ```json